Harry Post Godwin: Personal life

 Godwin is the son of a Union Army soldier who disappeared in the Civil War, and grandson of Abraham Godwin Jr.

 He married Annie Falconer Stoppard on April 9, 1880.
 He had four sons: Earl Godwin (radio and newspaperman), Harold Parke Godwin Sr. (writer, actor), Frank Godwin (Illustrator, cartoonist), and Stuart Godwin (newspaperman).
-He had many grandchildren, including writer and author, Harold Parke Godwin Jr.
+He had many grandchildren, including writer and author, Harold Parke Godwin, Jr.

 Death

 In the summer of 1898, Godwin fell onto the gunwale of a boat, severely injuring his lungs.
 He spent his last months in the hospital struggling to recover.
-He seemed to have died peacefully, as he was doing well and had just eaten breakfast and heard the days news when the nurse left.
+He seemed to have died peacefully, as he was doing well and had just eaten breakfast and heard the day's news when the nurse left.

 He died in Bridgeport, Connecticut, and his remains were brought to Washington, D.C.
 His funeral was held at the St. Mark's Episcopal Church, and he was buried at Rock Creek Cemetery.